Cut and sew manufacturing versus blank apparel for clothing brands

 The advantages over blank apparel are significant:

 True product differentiation.
 Your fit is yours.
 Your fabric is yours.
-Your construction details — the waistband width, the pocket placement, the seam type — are all defined by you and distinguish your product from every competitor.
-Customers who love your fit become loyal customers because they cannot get that exact fit anywhere else.
+Your construction details and the waistband width, the pocket placement, the seam type, are all defined by you and distinguish your product from every competitor.
+Customers who love your fit become loyal customers because they can't get that exact fit anywhere else.

 Margin control.
-When you buy blanks, you are paying a retail or wholesale markup on top of the manufacturing cost.
+When you buy blanks, you're paying a retail or wholesale markup on top of the manufacturing cost.
 When you cut-and-sew, you pay the actual manufacturing cost.
 At volume, the margin difference is substantial.

 Brand storytelling.
 "We develop everything in-house from fabric up" is a fundamentally different brand story than "we print on Gildan blanks."
 Customers and retailers increasingly care about this distinction.